The Turkish Ministry of Commerce Has Published the Latest Amendments to the Advertising Regulation

-The Advertising Board and Radio Television Board can impose sanctions against advertisers in the case of a violation of the law.
+The Advertising Board and Radio and Television Supreme Council (RTÜK) can impose sanctions against advertisers in the case of a violation of the law.

-In the case of a violation, several administrative sanctions can be imposed by the Radio Television Board to broadcasters.
+In the case of a violation, several administrative sanctions can be imposed on broadcasters by the RTÜK.
 These broadcasting rules also apply to on-demand broadcasting platforms.

 Alternatively, it is always possible to file a lawsuit in the courts for compensation if an advertisement causes damage to a consumer or a competitor.
 The persons whose personal rights are infringed upon can also initiate a civil action.
-In such cases, the compensation amount will be evaluated according to general provisions of the Civil Code and Code of Obligations.
+In such cases, the compensation amount will be evaluated according to the general provisions of the Turkish Civil Code No. 4721 and the Turkish Code of Obligations No. 6098.
 Competitors can request to the court the ceasing of unfair competition as an interim measure while filing these lawsuits.
 In such a case, the court can decide to suspend the broadcasting of an advertisement.
 In addition, competitors can bring their claims regarding the ceasing of unfair competition as a separate lawsuit.

 How long do proceedings normally take from start to conclusion?

 There is no time limit prescribed for investigations conducted by the Advertising Board.
 Proceedings may take up to one year.

 Civil court actions filed before consumer courts are likely to be concluded in between one year and one and a half years, including the mandatory mediation proceedings, which is the general timeline for consumer disputes.
 Civil actions filed before commercial courts can take approximately two years, considering the complex nature of unfair competition disputes.

 How much do such proceedings typically cost?
 Are costs and legal fees recoverable?

 No fee is provided for applications that are made to the Advertising Board or the RTÜK, as these proceedings are inquisitorial.